* Corn, cotton, sorghum, spring wheat rates revised too

 RMA rolled out an initial round of rate revisions this year, by reducing rates for corn by 7 percent and soybeans by 9 percent.

 The National Corn Growers Association termed the revisions "real reform" that narrow the gap between premiums paid by corn growers and their claims record.
-Corn policies generated $4.3 billion in premiums this year, 39 percent of the premium for all crops.
+Corn policies generated $4.3 billion in premiums this year, 39 percent of all premiums.

 RMA administrator Bill Murphy said the revisions, which are based on decades of actuarial data, are intended to assure rates are appropriate and fair.